jefersonroots/Workana-SoftExpert/README.md

-* A inclusão do docker na aplicação infelizmente não foi completada.
-Ainda!
+* A inclusão do front-end no docker está em construção!